pact-foundation/pact-jvm/pact-jvm-provider-junit/README.md

 By default the pact runner will fail the verification test if no pact files are found to verify.
 To change the failure into a warning, add a `@IgnoreNoPactsToVerify` annotation to your test class.

+#### Ignoring IO errors loading pact files [version 3.5.24+]

+You can also set the test to ignore any IO and parser exceptions when loading the pact files by setting the `ignoreIoErrors` attribute on the annotation to `"true"` or setting the JVM system property `pact.verification.ignoreIoErrors` to `true`.

+** WARNING!
+Do not enable this on your CI server, as this could result in your build passing with no providers having been verified due to a configuration error. **

 ## Test target

 The field in test class of type `au.com.dius.pact.provider.junit.target.Target` annotated with `au.com.dius.pact.provider.junit.target.TestTarget`